thisismars-x/KENDRICKLAMAR./README.md

 1. Choose your favorite artist: Kendrick Lamar or Drake.
 2. Play the game and defeat your opponent.
-3. Enjoy the game divisions(entry and exit).
+3. Enjoy the game divisions (entry and exit).

 ## Game Rules

 - Select your artist.
-- Use [wasd] to control kendrick and [UP,LEFT,DOWN,RIGHT] to control drake.
+- Use [WASD] to control Kendrick and [UP, LEFT, DOWN, RIGHT] to control Drake.
-- Defeat your opponent
+- Defeat your opponent.

 ## Screenshots